 Our equipment - including the shells, oars, and rowing machines, or "ergs" - were repaired or fully replaced in 2015 to ensure that the team has safe and up-to-date equipment.
 We are in the process of establishing a regular cycle to maintain a high level of optimal equipment.

 Our athletic department also built a fully equipped crossfit training center/ weight room which is regularly utilized by our student athletes. (back to top)

 A. Formal practices begin in late July for the competitive Fall rowing season, which ends in November.
-We usually have our first fall regatta at the end of Septmeber.
+Formal practices begin in mid-to-late February for the competitive Spring rowing season, which ends in May.
 Regattas only take place during the weekends.
 Some boats will travel out of state for competitions for both the Fall and Spring seasons.

 There are also opportunities for training or off-season competition through summer and winter.
 Many of our spring rowers are all-around athletes who participate in other sports during the winter - which is highly encouraged. (back to top)

 A. No. We welcome the chance to teach the sport to students at any level. (back to top)

 A. The coaches will conduct tryouts at the beginning of the season.
 We look for the most compatible and competitive talent we can, factoring in experience, skill level, athletic performance, fitness and initial scores on the ergometers, or "ergs."
 The lightweight boats have weight limits - up to 150 pounds for lightweight boys.
 Other than that, the choices are wide open and are made from a fresh start each year.

 During the season, everyone rows at some level, and almost all rowers will participate in at least one regatta.
 We are fortunate enough to have enough coaches and equipment that no one is cut from crew unless they violate our rules or guidelines. (back to top)